Srithwak/Minecraft_server_terraform/README.md

 This will:
 1. Check/Generate SSH keys for the server.
 2. Provision VCN, Subnets, and Firewall rules.
-3. Create the VM and install Minecraft (PaperMC).
+3. Create the VM and install Minecraft (Fabric by default, or PaperMC).
 4. Upload any mods found in `server_mods/`.
 5. Wait for the server to be ready.